San Francisco Giants x Star Wars Fireworks & Game Show

 Fireworks Show

-I only had a few minutes to tell the entire story of the film, while also reserving one of the acts for Carrie Fisher, as she had passed just a few months earlier.
-During this process, I was the sole creative for both the game show and Fireworks show.
-The talented operators in the control room handled the live portions of the show while I produced from the sidelines.
+I had only a few minutes to tell the entire story of the film, while also dedicating one of the acts to Carrie Fisher, who had passed just a few months earlier.
+Throughout the process, I served as the sole creative for both the game show and the fireworks show.
+The talented operators in the control room managed the live portions, while I produced from the sidelines.